 Melanie Challenger’s book,“How to Be an Animal”, is a nice companion to Kianshian’s book.
 It was a bit of a challenge to me, pun intended.
 Philosophy is not my strong suit and I struggled a bit through the first third of the book.
 Philosophy for me has been a bit like discussing why do we breathe air.
 We are immersed in it, wholly dependent upon it and breathe because we do and must.
 But with breathing there is a biological imperative, breathe or die.
 With philosophy discussing morals, ethics and what it means to be alive, it isn’t so direct.
 These are ‘stories’ we not only tell ourselves they shape how we act in the world; go to determining our assumptions, those little automatics we take for granted that shape our world view and what we do; that go to why we ‘see’ what we do.
 Challenger discusses here how we have separated ourselves from the animal world and what it is costing us.
 What we lose when we claim human exceptionalism and rank ourselves hierarchically above other life forms and each other.
 It poisons our relationships.
 A quote here from the end of her introductory chapter, ‘The Indelible Stamp’:

-“This book is a defence of what it means to be an animal.
+“This book is a defense of what it means to be an animal.
 It doesn’t involve belittling us or losing sight of the obvious differences that mark us out.
 Nor does it result in a confused preference for what might be thought of as natural.
 Rather, this is an argument for a deeper understanding of how we think about life.
 Our animal origin is the story of our place in the world.
 It’s the basis of how we give meaning to our existence.
 This is an impossible task without first accepting that humans are animals.
 This should be straightforward, yet it isn’t.
 In truth, we live inside a paradox: it’s blindingly obvious that we’re animals and yet some part of us doesn’t believe it.
 It’s important to try to make some sense of this.
 And then, once we accept that we’re animals, to think about what flows from that….

 What follows is an attempt to make sense of the kind of being that we are….It’s an invitation to refresh in our minds the loveliness of being animal.”